 Uganda is a country that is home to several national parks that offer a plethora of activities for visitors to enjoy.
 These activities include game viewing, boat safaris, and nature walks.
-Some of the most popular national parks to visit in Uganda include Murchison Falls, Queen Elizabeth, and Lake Mburo.
+Some of the most popular national parks to visit in Uganda include Murchison Falls National Park, Queen Elizabeth National Park, and Lake Mburo National Park.
 When going on a game drive in these national parks, visitors will have the opportunity to see a wide variety of wild animals roaming in the forest and on the savannah vegetation.
 Some of the animals that can be seen include lions, elephants, and antelopes such as Uganda kobs, Jackson’s heartbeasts, water bucks, buffaloes, zebras, and Rothschild’s giraffes.

 For those who are passionate about mountain climbing, Uganda offers a variety of options to explore.
 The largest and highest mountain in Uganda is Mount Rwenzori, located in the south-western region of the country.
 Along with Mount Rwenzori, there are three other volcanic mountains that are worth visiting: Mount Mgahinga, Mount Sabinyo, and Mount Muhavura.
 These mountains are situated in the south-western part of Uganda and offer a challenging and exhilarating climbing experience.
 Additionally, for those interested in climbing in the eastern region of Uganda, there is also the option to climb Mount Elgon.